 Check out the previous article and setup the apps on CF Zero Trust dashboard and create the required tunnels.

-methods for the apps and select the AAD and Google providers:
+An extra step here would be to edit the Authentication methods for the apps and select the AAD and Google providers:

 Let’s see in detail how to add the AAD and Google providers in the first place.